Help & Support

 See a 1 minute short video for using drag and drop with attachments on iPad.

 Landlordy app exports transactions (rent payments and expenses) as spreadsheet-compatible .csv file with or without attached photos and PDF files.
 Select time interval and optionally filter transactions by rental unit, property or owning company (Pro edition only) in the Reports tab, then tap sharing button and choose [Export as .csv file] option.

 If you are exporting transaction data with related attachments (it will be saved as folder with multiple files), in the sharing sheet use the [Save to Files] option (other options in the share sheet may not work with folders) to save to iCloud Drive or any other cloud file system provider that supports integration via Files app.

 You can open exported .csv file with most spreadsheet apps (such as Microsoft Excel or Apple's Numbers).
 If your spreadsheet app does not recognize number columns for expense and income transactions, change the decimal separator in the [Export data] screen.

 If the spreadsheet app is still struggling to open .csv file, try using the [File-Import] menu option in the spreadsheet app (in different spreadsheet apps/versions the Import function is located in different menus).
 Usually the Import function allows you to specify the column and/or decimal separator for every file you import.

 If you have already purchased premium features on a previous or different device, you can restore your previous purchases on your new device.

-1) Make sure you are logged into the App Store with the same account you used to download Landlordy and to purchase premium features on the previous device - check the [iTunes & App Store section] in the Settings.app.
+1) Make sure you are logged into the App Store with the same account you used to download Landlordy and to purchase premium features on the previous device - check the [iTunes & App Store] section of your account details in the Settings.app.

 2) Open App Store app on your new device and in the Updates tab tap on the circle icon with avatar (located at the top right corner).
 Choose [Purchased] option and scroll to (or search for) Landlordy and tap on the cloud icon to re-download Landlordy on your new device.